-Fig.~\ref{CH25VSFiltered50} shows the distributions of the radial magnetic field at 1.01~$R_s$ and 3~$R_s$, preprocessed using a 25th-order PF solver without filtering the spherical harmonic functions (left, Case~4) and a 50th-order PF solver with filtered spherical harmonic functions (right, Case~3), together with the corresponding open-field regions.
-The ring-like magnetic field structures evident in the left-top panel disappear in the right-top panel.
-The irregularly distributed closed-field patches scattered within the polar open-field regions are significantly reduced in the right-top panel.
-Additionally, the closed-field region at 3~$R_S$ shown in the bottom-left panel is largely aligned with the MNLs, whereas in the bottom-right panel, many parts of the closed-field region deviate from the MNLs.
+Figure~\ref{CH25VSFiltered50} shows the distributions of the radial magnetic field at 1.01~$R_s$, preprocessed using a 25th-order PF solver without filtering the spherical harmonic functions (left, Case~4) and a 50th-order PF solver with filtered spherical harmonic functions (right, Case~3), together with the corresponding open-field regions.
 These images are derived from the simulated results at the 0th hour.
-The open magnetic flux, normalised in the same way as in Fig.~\ref{Fluxevolution}, is 0.939 and 0.835 at 1.01~$R_s$, 0.531 and 0.538 at 3~$R_s$, and 0.453 and 0.458 at 0.1~AU, for Cases~4 and 3, respectively.
+The ring-like magnetic field structures evident in the left panel disappear in the right panel.
+The closed-field patches scattered within the polar regions are significantly reduced in the right panel.
+The open magnetic flux, normalized in the same way as in Figure~\ref{Fluxevolution}, is 0.939 and 0.835 at 1.01~$R_s$, 0.531 and 0.538 at 3~$R_s$, and 0.453 and 0.458 at 0.1~AU, for Cases~4 and 3, respectively.
 Correspondingly, the ratios of open to total unsigned flux are 0.379 and 0.419 at 1.01~$R_s$, and 0.962 and 0.964 at 3~$R_s$, for Cases~4 and 3, respectively.
 These results further demonstrate that the spherical harmonic preprocessing of the magnetograms, which removes several small-scale magnetic structures, has little impact on the amount of simulated open unsigned flux at larger heliocentric distances, although it does influence the distribution of open-field regions and the amount of open unsigned flux in the low corona.

 \end{appendix}